Qualification types in the United Kingdom

-In the UK education sector, there are a wide range of qualification types offered by the United Kingdom awarding bodies.
+In the UK education sector, there are a wide range of qualification types offered by qualification awarding bodies in the United Kingdom.
 Qualifications range in size and type, can be academic, vocational or skills-related, and are grouped together into different levels of difficulty.
 In England, Wales and Northern Ireland, qualifications are divided into Higher Education qualifications, which are on the Framework for Higher Education Qualifications (FHEQ) and are awarded by bodies with degree awarding powers, and Regulated qualifications, which are on the Regulated Qualifications Framework (RQF) and are accredited by Ofqual in England, the Council for the Curriculum, Examinations and Assessment in Northern Ireland and Qualifications Wales in Wales.
 In Scotland, qualifications are divided into Higher Education qualifications, Scottish Qualifications Authority qualifications and Scottish Vocational Qualifications/Modern Apprenticeships, which are on the Scottish Credit and Qualifications Framework (SCQF).
 Scottish Higher Education Qualifications are on both the SCQF and the FHEQ.

 Qualification levels

 Qualifications are grouped together into different levels.
 Each level corresponds to a particular qualification's degree of difficulty.
 However, qualifications within one level can cover a huge range of subjects and take different amounts of time to complete, often expressed in terms of credits.

 In England, Northern Ireland and Wales, the levels are contained within the Regulated Qualifications Framework (RQF), which superseded the Qualifications and Credit Framework from 1 October 2015.
 There are nine levels of difficulty in the framework, from entry level (which is sub-divided into 3) to level 8.

 Higher education qualifications are contained in the Framework for Higher Education Qualifications (FHEQ).
 The FHEQ corresponds with levels 4 to 8 of the RQF.
 Scotland has its own education system and its own twelve level system, the Scottish Credit and Qualifications Framework.
 These can also be equated with the European Qualifications Framework.